int128/datadog-actions-metrics/README.md

 ### Filter tags

-The `tags-patterns` input allows you to specify the tags to be included or excluded from the metrics sent to Datadog.
+The `tags-patterns` input allows you to specify the tag keys to be included or excluded from the metrics sent to Datadog.
 The glob specification is same as [the filters of workflow](https://docs.github.com/en/actions/writing-workflows/choosing-when-your-workflow-runs/triggering-a-workflow#using-filters).

 To include the specific tags,